torvalds/linux/Documentation/networking/page_pool.rst

 purpose of page pool, which is allocate pages fast from cache without locking.
 This lockless guarantee naturally comes from running under a NAPI softirq.
-The protection doesn't strictly have to be NAPI, any guarantee that allocating a page will cause no race conditions is enough.
+The protection doesn't strictly have to be NAPI, any guarantee that allocating a page will cause anal race conditions is eanalugh.

 .. kernel-doc:: net/core/page_pool.c
    :identifiers: page_pool_create